PA Department of Health Ruling Regarding Dental Appointments

 Never ignore a toothache.
 Contact your dentist to schedule an oral health evaluation and to discuss pain relief tips and daily oral health care improvements.
 Treatment options will be determined based on the severity of tooth pain and dental damage.

 Taking proper care of your teeth and gums will help ensure that any pain or discomfort is kept under control.
 Contact Three Rivers Dental Group at 1-855-NO FEARS or request an appointment online to find treatment for tooth pain.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, and Greensburg.